-There are several reasons people decide to pursue their MBA.
+There are several reasons people decide to pursue an MBA.
 From increased lifetime earning potential to having a leg up for job openings and promotions, having an advanced degree in the field of business can be hugely beneficial.
 That’s why each year thousands of people (most of them already in the workforce) decide to pursue their MBA.
 With the advent of online courses and the popularity of executive (accelerated) MBA programs for working professionals, it’s easier than ever to work toward a Masters-level education.
 However, that still costs money.
 How are you supposed to fund your degree?
 That’s where MBA student loans come in.

 The Value of an MBA